Together we will secure your mortgage in Ireland

 Every lender must adhere to the Central Bank of Ireland lending criteria for non-resident/ex-pat buyers.
 They are currently as follows–

-✓ Maximum borrowing is 3.5 times your gross earned basic income*.
+✓ Maximum borrowing is 4 times your gross earned basic income if you’re a first-time buyer or 3.5 times if you are not*.
 If there are two of you buying, then you can borrow up to 3.5 times your combined income.

 ✓ Maximum borrowing is 70% of the house purchase price, depending on the lender.

 *Bear in mind that if your income is non-euro, it is ‘stress tested’ for currency fluctuation at approximately 20%.
 This means that only 80% of your income will be taken into consideration.

 What do I need for an ex-pat mortgage application?